jeckful/java-chess-game/README.md

-# ♟️ Java Chess Game – University Project (L3 Computer Science)
+# ♟️ Java Chess Game – University Project

 A Java application for playing chess, developed as part of a university Object-Oriented Programming course.
 The game follows the MVC architecture and uses Swing for the graphical interface.